dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Mainnet

-The main copy of the blockchain for transactions where tokens have real monetary value.
+The primary blockchain network instance where transactions have real monetary value.

 #### Mempool